lablup/raftify/README.md

 let mut raft_node = raft.get_raft_node();

 raft_node.propose(LogEntry::Insert {
-    key: 1,
+    key: 123,
     value: "test".to_string(),
 }.encode().unwrap()).await;
 ```

 It also provides a variety of other very useful APIs.
-Take a look at [the document]().
+Take a look at [the document](https://docs.rs/raftify/latest/raftify/).

 ## Debugging